Zionism vs. Democracy

 When a femicide is perpetrated, the murderer’s heartfelt excuse is always something to the effect of “She made me do it!”
 Glossing over his relentless abuse and harassment, he is totally dishonest and entirely sincere at the same time.
 In his mind, he is the victim.
 The self-reinforcing pattern of reactive emotions he has regularly indulged in has shaped the reality of his life—or what seems like it to him.

 All war propaganda efforts in history rely on this powerful capacity for self-delusion.
-If people are convinced of their righteousness or victimhood, the most brutal violence will soon appear legitimate.
+If people are convinced of their righteousness or victimhood, the most brutal violence will easily appear legitimate.
 This is why a country’s alleged right to defend itself must answer a clear aggression and respect proportionality between military targets and collateral civilian damage.
 If a government does not conform to this bare minimum, its behavior is akin to that of a psychopath unable to relate to anyone but himself.

-1. Defeating Hamas
+1. Deafeating Hamas

+a.
 Duplicity

-Given the little chance most of them had to come back alive, the Hamas militants who committed the slaughter of hundreds of Israelis and abducted 251 people from Israel to the Gaza Strip on 10/07/23 were most likely unmarried young men.
+Given the little chance most of them had to come back alive, the Hamas militants who committed the slaughter of hundreds of Israelis and abducted 251 people from Israel to the Gaza Strip on 10/07/23 likely were unmarried young men.
 This means that they had spent almost all of their lives in what some Israeli officials themselves called a “concentration camp,” referring to the blockade put in place by Israel after Hamas was elected as the governing body of the Gaza Strip in 2006.
 10/07/23 did not happen in a vacuum, and the fact that Gazans have lived for years on end in an open-air prison gives the event of that day its definite context.

 To understand more precisely how, let’s remember that a blockade is aimed at creating a state of deprivation, obstructing all opportunities for economic development, and barring people from moving outside of the blocked area.
-Concerning the Gaza Strip, moreover, it had constantly been maintained at the highest level of severity possible, to the point that the Israeli administration used to joke about putting Gazans “on a diet” by restricting food aid to the least amount of calories humanly viable.
+Concerning the Gaza Strip, moreover, it had constantly been maintained at the highest level of severity possible, to the point that the Israeli administration used to joke about putting Gazans “on a diet” by periodically restricting food aid to the least amount of calories humanly viable.

 Another aspect is as crucial.
 Since Gazans were trapped in an open-air prison, they were also left at the mercy of their wardens.
 “Mowing the lawn” was another amusing way for the Israeli administration to label what it saw as a duty: the collective punishment of Gazans in retaliation for Hamas’ sporadic attacks on Israeli citizens.
 These killing sprees resulted in thousands of Palestinian deaths between 2008 and 2022.
 The blueprint of savagery had thus been handed down to the 10/07/23 perpetrators.
 Deprived of a decent future and with no choice other than a slow or quick death under Israeli rule, what did they have to lose?